 I write, as if stretching my limbs, numb after a long sleep.

 The awakening of the word is like the action of light, which effortlessly manifests the hidden.

 I write, as if climbing a steep rock wall where the foot of man has never dug in.

 The land of the word is an anti-labyrinth: the paths are scattered, yet each of them leads to the goal.

-I write, as if speaking a forgotten language that only the mouth remembers.
+I write, as if speaking a forgotten language that only the lips remember.

-Controlling the word doesn’t bring the abundance that comes from a miracle.
+Controlling the world doesn’t bring the abundance that comes from a miracle.

 I write, as if recalling an old melody dissolved in the bustle, remaining only as a longing for eternity.